jfsc/BranchAnalyzer/README.md

-This tool is part of contributions resulting of exploratory case study about use of branches in DevOps environments.
+This tool is part of contributions resulting of research about use of branches in DevOps environments.

 Jose Fernando - jfsc@cin.ufpe.br